Curvature bound of Dyson Brownian Motion: Introduction

-\paragraph{Curvature bound in terms of the metric $\bar\mssd_\U$}In the case of Riemannian manifolds~$(M,g)$, the Ricci curvature lower bound ${\rm Ric} \ge K$ is known to be equivalent to the dimension-free Harnack inequality (\cite[Thm.~2.3.3]{Wan14}): for $\alpha>1$ and every bounded Borel function $u \ge 0$ on $M$
+\paragraph{Curvature bound in terms of the metric $\bar\mssd_\U$} In the case of Riemannian manifolds~$(M,g)$, the Ricci curvature lower bound~\eqref{e:RLB} is known to be equivalent to the dimension-free Harnack inequality (\cite[Thm.~2.3.3]{Wan14}): for $\alpha>1$ and every bounded Borel function $u \ge 0$ on $M$

 where $\mssd_g$ is the geodesic distance induced by $g$.
-This provides a characterisation of ${\rm Ric} \ge K$ in terms of the metric~$\mssd_g$.
-In the following theorem, we prove that the dimension-free Harnack inequality with $K=0$ holds true for the infinite Dyson SDE~\eqref{d:DBMS} with respect to the $L^2$-optimal transport-type distance~$\bar\mssd_\U$.
-We furthermore prove the log-Harnack inequality, and the Lipschitz contraction estimate by~$T_t^{\U, \QP}$, the latter of which can be understood as a metric counter-part of~$\BE(0,\infty)$.
-As a byproduct, we obtain the Lipschitz regularisation property (Lipschitz-Feller property) of the semigroup~$T_t^{\U, \QP}$. \begin{thm}[Thm.~\ref{t:DFH}] Let $\beta>0$ and $\QP$ be the $\sine_\beta$ ensemble.
-Then, the following hold: \begin{itemize} \item Dimension-free Harnack inequality: for every non-negative $u \in L^\infty(\U, \QP)$, $t>0$ and $\alpha>1$ there exists $\Omega \subset \U$ so that $\QP(\Omega)=1$ and
+This provides a characterisation of \eqref{e:RLB} in terms of the distance~$\mssd_g$ and the heat semigroup~$T_t$.
+In the following theorem, we prove the dimension-free Harnack inequality with $K=0$ in terms of~$\bar\mssd_\U$ and~$T_t^{\U, \QP}$.
+Furthermore, we prove the log-Harnack inequality, the Lipschitz contraction estimate and the Lipschitz regularisation property.
+For a $\QP$-class $u$ of functions, we say that a function $v: \U \to \R$ is a {\it $\QP$-modification of $u$} if $u=v$ $\QP$-almost everywhere. \begin{thm}[Thm.~\ref{t:DFH}] Let $\beta>0$ and $\QP=\sine_\beta$.
+Then, the following hold: \begin{enumerate}[(a)] \item Wang's dimension-free Harnack inequality: for every non-negative $u \in L^\infty(\U, \QP)$, $t>0$ and $\alpha>1$, there exists $\Omega \subset \U$ so that $\QP(\Omega)=1$ and